Hydrogen Fuels Australia Truganina HRS

 Project description

-The Truganina site is planned to host multiple commercial entities servicing the needs of the local community.
+The Truganina site is planned to be a proof-of-concept hydrogen production and refuelling facility.
 The electricity (micro-grid) requirements of these entities would be met by an onsite solar energy array coupled with a hydrogen production and storage system.
-The site would also host a hydrogen refuelling station to allow for use of produced hydrogen in mobility purposes (e.g., buses).
 The site would be self-contained with sole reliance on the onsite integrated energy production/distribution system.

 The project includes the following key items of equipment (much of which has been ordered):